zzArchive-if-03-22-D-fall-2018/assignment-5-pointer-fun-again-alexanderHandstanger/README.md

 5. Define a function `change_struct` which accepts the same parameters as `print_struct`.
 In the function body the values of the two parameters shall be changed to some different values.

 6. Call the function `change_struct` and then again call `print_struct` at the end of the `main` function.
 Which values are changed, which are not?
 Why?
+Describe this briefly in a comment right after the call of your function.

 7. Define a function `print_string` which accepts a string parameter `string_to_print` and prints the content of the string into the terminal.